 Press Kit

-In the realm of chamber music, Justin has collaborated with renowned ensembles such as the Orava Quartet, Flinders Quartet, Arcadia Winds, Hindemith Wind Quintet, and the Melbourne Ensemble.
-He is also a member of the Tailors Ensemble.
-Reeds Bending (reed quintet), and the newly formed Glenfern Trio.
-He has also had the pleasure of performing at celebrated chamber music festivals, including the Port Fairy Music Festival, Peninsula Summer Music Festival, Bendigo Festival, Melbourne Festival, Music by the Springs, the Banff Summer Music Festival (Canada) and the Mackay Chamber Music Festival.
+A committed chamber musician, Justin has collaborated with the Orava Quartet, Flinders Quartet, Arcadia Winds, Hindemith Wind Quintet and Melbourne Ensemble, and has appeared at major festivals including Port Fairy, Peninsula Summer, Bendigo, Melbourne Festival, Music by the Springs, the Banff Summer Music Festival and the Mackay Chamber Music Festival.

 “…the orchestra works tirelessly to create beautiful music.
 Special mention to the beautiful playing of clarinetist Justin Beere in a number of exquisite solo passages.” - Simon Paris